jpmor/site/sitewiki/quotes.md

 `- Samuel Johnson`

+> Patents add the fuel of interest to the fire of genius.

+`- Abraham Lincoln`

+> The best way to answer difficult questions is to find the
+> people who know the answers and interview them.

+`- Bill Browder`

 > Only a fool learns from their own mistakes.
 The wise learn from the
 > mistakes of others.